-Why and how we process What data is processed Legal grounds other data from sensors on or around your device, depending in part on your device and account settings.
-Information from publicly accessible sources, such as information that's publicly available online (like if your name appears in a local newspaper article) or from other public sources.
-Information from our trusted partners, such as from directory services who provide us with business information to be displayed on Google's services, or security partners who provide us with information to protect against abuse.
-To measure performance - we use data for analytics and The information processed will depend on how you The legal grounds for processing this information will depend measurement to understand how our services are used.
+Vhy and how we process lata What data is processed Legal grounds

+for example, they can can review

+use that visit and control

+information to show activity data

+you ads. stored in

+your Google

+Account in

+My activity.

+Location

+information,

+such as may

+be

+determined

+by GPS, IP

+address and

+other data

+from sensors

+on or around

+your device,

+depending in

+part on your

+device and

+account

+settings.

+Information from

+publicly

+accessible

+sources, such as

+information

+that's publicly

+available online

+(like if your name

+appears in a

+local newspaper

+article) or from

+other public

+sources.

+Information from

+our trusted

+partners, such as

+from directory

+services who

+provide us with